jm-rcc/hpc-docs/software/JAGS.md

 # JAGS
 ## Installed versions
  - jags/4.3.0-foss-2021a  (version), (toolchain)
-### Description
-JAGS is Just Another Gibbs Sampler.
+>JAGS is Just Another Gibbs Sampler.
 It is a program for analysis of Bayesian hierarchical models using Markov Chain Monte Carlo (MCMC) simulation

 ## Homepage